JasselD/JasselNotes/COMP607/Cloud computing.md

 		- Refers to cloud infrastructure hosted <mark style="background: #ABF7F7A6;">within the organisation's data center</mark>
 		- It offers the <mark style="background: #ABF7F7A6;">highest level of control and security</mark> but may require significant capital investment in hardware and ongoing maintenance
 	- Colocation (Colo):
-		- This options <mark style="background: #ABF7F7A6;">allows businesses to offload facility maintenance costs</mark> but keep control of hardware
+		- Involves renting physical spaces in a third-party data center to house servers and other hardware while maintaining ownership and control over equipment
 		- This option allows businesses to offload facility maintenance costs but keep control of hardware
 	- Off-Premises:
 		- Refers to cloud infrastructure hosted externally by a third-party provider